top of page

 Zero-Premium Collar

-This involves buying a put option (a "floor" price) and selling a call option (a "ceiling" price).
-The premium from selling the call finances the purchase of the put, often resulting in no out-of-pocket cost.
-You're protected from losses below the floor, but cap your gains above the ceiling.
+This strategy generally involves buying a put option (a "floor" price) and selling a call option (a "ceiling" price).
+The premium received from selling the call is used to finance the purchase of the put.
+While this can result in little to no out-of-pocket premium cost (excluding transaction fees and commissions), it also caps your upside potential if the stock price rises above the ceiling.

 Variable Prepaid Forward

-This is a contract to sell a variable number of shares at a future date in exchange for significant cash upfront (often 75-90% of the stock's value).
-It generates immediate liquidity and defers the tax recognition until the contract matures, though it does cap your upside potential.
-The minimum amount of single stock required to do a strategy like this is often $1 million or more.
+This is a contract to sell a variable number of shares at a future date in exchange for an upfront cash payment (often a percentage of the stock's current value).
+It can generate immediate liquidity and defer tax recognition until the contract matures.
+However, this strategy caps upside potential and carries counterparty risk.
+Minimums for these strategies are typically high, often requiring $1 million or more in single stock.

 Can I Join an Exchange Fund to Diversify and Defer Taxes?

 Yes.
-For accredited investors with large, highly appreciated positions, an Exchange Fund (also called a swap fund) is a powerful tool for diversification.
-You contribute your concentrated stock to a fund alongside many other investors contributing their own concentrated positions.
-In return, you receive an interest in a new, instantly diversified portfolio.
+For qualified investors with large, highly appreciated positions, an Exchange Fund (also called a swap fund) can be a tool for diversification.
+You contribute your concentrated stock to a fund alongside other investors contributing their own concentrated positions.
+In return, you receive an interest in a diversified portfolio.

-Because this is structured as an "exchange" into a partnership rather than a "sale," the capital gains taxes are deferred.
-This allows your entire pre-tax amount to continue compounding.
-However, there are key restrictions to get the designed tax benefits: primarily that you must hold your interest in the fund for at least seven years.
+Because this is structured as a contribution to a partnership rather than a "sale," capital gains taxes are generally deferred.
+This allows the full pre-tax value to potentially stay invested.
+However, to maintain the tax-deferred status, you generally must hold your interest in the fund for at least seven years.

 A comparison chart titled "An exchange fund tax deferral savings can be enormous."
 It shows two scenarios for a $1 million stock position.
 The "Sell and Reinvest" path shows an immediate $306,900 tax payment, while the "Exchange Fund" path shows $0 in taxes deferred.
 The key insight is that after 7 years, the exchange fund strategy results in a portfolio worth $161,091 more, demonstrating the powerful financial advantage of tax deferral.